League-of-Foundry-Developers/Leo-bot/readme.md

 This allows you to configure seperate settings for an in-developement environment from your testing environment, from your live environment.

+- `config.json`: For your live Discord server
+- `test.config.json`: For a private testing Discord server
+- `dev.config.json`: For a personal development Discord server

 ## Example config.json file
 **Do not allow your token to become public, do not commit you config.json file to Git, or share it anywhere**
 ```json